We all face that moment when we ask ourselves:

-Did you know?
-Nespresso machine doesn’t have a power button.
+Some Nespresso machines don’t have a power button.
 Instead, you need to push Espresso or Lungo button to turn it on.
 To turn the machine off, push both buttons simultaneously.

 Orange Light Blinks Twice Rapidly Then Long Off

-This light is a sign of some kind of error with the machine.
+This kind of Nespresso flashing orange light is a sign of some kind of error with the machine.

 If this occurs while you’re preparing coffee, then maybe the capsule isn’t placed correctly.

 Here’s what you need to do in that case: